 This post is also available in: Español (Spanish)

-Jackfruit is a large handsome tree that can reach 70 feet in height, but in cultivation is typically much smaller.
-It has a straight trunk with an irregular to rounded moderately dense crown.
-Leaves are dark green, glossy, leathery, oblong to elliptical in shape, 4 – 6 inches long.
-And, flowers are borne on the trunk (cauliflory), in flower heads of male and female blooms, 1 – 4 x 1 inches.
-Fruits are the largest borne on trees, up to 36 x 20 inches and weighing up to 80 pounds.
+Artocarpus Heterophyllus (Jackfruit) is a large handsome tree that can reach 70 feet (21.34 m) in height.
+In cultivation, it can reach 70 feet in height (21.34 m).
+It has a straight trunk with an irregular to rounded dense crown.
+Also, its dark green, glossy, leathery leaves are oblong to elliptical in shape.
+The leaves are 4 to 6 inches long.
+Furthermore, the flowers are borne on the trunk (cauliflory).
+These flower heads of male and female blooms measure 1 to 4 by 1 inches long.
+Jackfruit’s fruit is the largest borne on trees, up to 36 by 20 inches long and weighing up to 80 pounds.
 All parts of the tree contain a sticky latex.

-The exterior is green and warty, the interior contains an edible yellow pulp and large light brown edible (1 x 3/4 inches) seeds.
-Jackfruits are a common home garden tree in the tropics and the fruits have wide use in asian culture.
-Seeds are used for propagation.
+The fruit’s exterior is green and warty, the interior contains an edible yellow pulp and large light brown edible (1 x 3/4 inches) seeds.
+Jackfruit is a common home garden tree in the tropics and the fruits have wide use in Asian culture.
+Feel free to use the seeds for propagation.
 Jackfruit wood has numerous uses.
-In cultivation, jackfruit prefers deep rich soils, well drained and loose textured.
-As an ornamental, it is suitable for larger gardens and parks as an attractive foliage and unusal showy fruit tree.